Proxy Mode

 Link to section: Blocked RequestsBlocked Requests

-When a malicious prompt is detected, the proxy returns a 400 Bad Request error with the following structure:
+When blocking is enabled (via X-LockLLM-Scan-Action: block), the proxy returns a 400 Bad Request error with the following structure:

 {